-Map of the area:
+Interactive map of the area:

 And here is a map and general info sign at the entrance to Tel Dan.

-- The red route is the shortest one, and it is about 1 hour long.
-It offers views mostly of the Dan River which is the most important source of the Jordan river.
-You will also visit flour mill and wading pool.||One hour|
+|Red||The shortest track.
+It offers views mostly of the Dan River, the most important source of the Jordan river.
+You will also visit the flour mill and wading pool.||One hour|

-- The green path is the medium one, and it takes about 1.5 hours.
-In addition to the POI of the red route, you will visit En Dan and “Paradise Springs.”||1.5 hours|
+|Green||The medium trail.
+In addition to the points of interest of the red trail, you will visit Ein Dan and “Paradise Springs.”||1.5 hours|

-- The yellow route is the longer one, and it will take you about 2 hours to complete.
-It will lead you to the ancient Dan city, including Israelite gate, Canaanite gate, and cultic site.||Two hours|
+|Yellow||The longer hike.
+It will lead you to the ancient Dan city, including the Israelite gate, Canaanite gate, and cultic site.||Two hours|

 The yellow-green trails cover almost everything.
 Thus I will show the highlights of both of them.

 All trails start together, and at some point, they split.
 Here are the signs at the split junction: